hyperledger/fabric/docs/source/secured_asset_transfer/secured_private_asset_transfer_tutorial.md

 ## Transfer the asset from Org1 to Org2

-After both organizations have agreed to their price, Org1 can attempt to transfer the asset to Org2.
+After both organizations have agreed to their price and asset properties, Org1 can attempt to transfer the asset to Org2.
 The private asset transfer function in the smart contract uses the hash on the ledger to check that both organizations have agreed to the same price.
-The function will also use the hash of the private asset details to check that the asset that is transferred is the same asset that Org1 owns.
+The function will also check the asset properties hash of both seller and buyer private collection to check that the asset that is transferred is the same asset that Org1 owns.

 ### Transfer the asset as Org1

 Operate from the Org1 terminal.
 The owner of the asset needs to initiate the transfer.
 Note that the command below uses the `--peerAddresses` flag to target the peers of both Org1 and Org2.
-Both organizations need to endorse the transfer. _Also note that the asset properties and price are passed in the transfer request as transient properties.
-These are passed so that the current owner can be sure that the correct asset is transferred for the correct price.
+Both organizations need to endorse the transfer. _Also note that the price is passed in the transfer request as transient properties.
+This is passed so that the current owner can be sure that the correct asset is transferred for the correct price.
 These properties will be checked against the on-chain hashes by both endorsers._

 ```
 peer chaincode invoke -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C mychannel -n secured -c '{"function":"TransferAsset","Args":["'$ASSET_ID'","Org2MSP"]}' --transient "{\"asset_properties\":\"$ASSET_PROPERTIES\",\"asset_price\":\"$ASSET_PRICE\"}" --peerAddresses localhost:7051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt" --peerAddresses localhost:9051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt"